 Located off the Airport Road, the Amman zoo is quite easy to get to

-Day Trip to the Dead Sea
+Beyond Amman: Day Trip to the Dead Sea

 The lowest point on Earth, the Dead Sea, is located on Jordan’s Western border with Israel and offers visitors access to some of Jordan’s beaches.
 It lies 400m below Sea Level.
 Its position at the lowest point on Earth offers more than a salty dip attraction for curious tourists.
 The air has a higher oxygen concentration in this area and its mineral-rich properties bring people from all over the world who are suffering from various types of skin diseases and rheumatism.

 The Dead Sea is vanishing at an alarming rate.
 If slathering yourself with mineral-rich mud is on your bucketlist, get to Jordan and tick this one off before it is gone!
+Get more information in my tips for a Dead Sea visit.

 If you want someone to take care of all of the logistics, consider one of these Dead Sea tours: